smartfactoryrepo/qubip-mqtt-client-mbedtls1v3/README.md

 # MQTT Client Example with TLS 1.3 Encryption on NUCLEO-F429ZI

 This example demonstrates how to establish a secure connection to a MQTT broker using TLS v1.3 encryption on a NUCLEO-F429ZI board.
-It then sends a MQTT message every second.
+It subsequently establishes a Modbus TCP connection to a PLC, reads a holding register, and transmits its value to the MQTT broker.
+The register is then incremented by one, updated on the PLC, and this cycle repeats continuously.

 ## Features 🧰

 * Secure connection to mqtt broker using TLS v1.3. 🔐
 * Periodic MQTT message publishing (every second). ⏱️
+* Periodic Modbus TCP communication. 🔄
 * Utilizes NUCLEO-F429ZI board for implementation. 💻

 ## Requirements ✅